MewsSystems/gitbook-distributor-guide/distributor-widget/getting-started.md

 This callback is later called asynchronously with an argument - Distributor instance.
 By calling methods on this instance you can control Distributor.

-Very common example of this is using a custom start and end date selectors that are part of your website and then passing user’s selection to Distributor.
+Very common example of this is [using a custom start and end date selectors that are part of your website and then passing user’s selection to Distributor](./use-cases/connect-to-date-inputs.md):

 ```html
 <!-- Example of setting custom dates.
 Useful if you have i.e. own calendars on website. -->